CDU-HIT238/slides/week6/index.md

 * Activate

 Note:
-* A service worker is downloaded the first time is is found for a page and at regular intervals
-* A service worker is installed in the background.
-If there is an existing service worker it will remain active.
-This is a good time to prepare caches
-* Once there is no work remaining for the old service worker the new one is activated.
-This is a good time to clean up old caches
+Before we get too deep into implementation specifics it is worth having a quick look at the service worker lifecycle.
+When a new service worker is found it is first downloaded.
+After the download is completed it gets installed, this is when it can perform any setup it needs like preparing the cache.
+It then sits there waiting for any existing service workers to finish.
+As long as an old service worker has work to complete, a new one will not be activated.
+It will generally be activated after waiting a while, but sometimes it might take a refresh.
+You would usually clear out old caches after the service worker has activated as you know the old service worker has finished.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->